30th May 2020

 There are many places in York and North Yorkshire where you can collect a testing kit.
 Call our central office on 01904 725440 to find out where your local test sites are, or ask your doctor, nurse or youth worker for help.

-If you would like to do a test at home and send it to us, please text 'TEST' to 80010, followed by your name, address and age to request a postal pack or alternatively click here.
+If you would like to do a test at home and send it to us please click here.

 Postal kits can also be picked up from any of our YSH clinics